ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro/released/readme.md

 ----
 ## Firmware V2.x.x
-:warning: If you upgraded the control board firmware to V2.x.x or last version, You need to upgrade the DWIN LCD screen firmware too, about details, please refer to [:point_up: **here**](#dwin-lcd-menu)
+:warning: **If you upgraded the control board firmware to V2.0.0 or last version, You need to upgrade the DWIN LCD screen firmware too, about details, please refer to [:point_up: here](#dwin-lcd-menu)**

 ### Z9V5Pro V2.0.0 [:arrow_download:](./Z9V5Pro_V2_0_0.zip)
 - **Date:** 2022-04-20